matrix-org/matrix-spec/content/client-server-api/modules/content_repo.md

 Clients can access the content repository using the following endpoints.

 {{% boxes/added-in-paragraph %}}
-{{< changed-in v="1.11" >}} Clients SHOULD NOT use the media endpoints marked as deprecated below.
-Instead, they SHOULD use the new endpoints which require authentication.
+{{< changed-in v="1.11" >}} A number of endpoints under the /_matrix/media hierarchy
+have been deprecated and replaced with new endpoints which require authentication.
+The deprecated endpoints are marked in the section below.
 {{% /boxes/added-in-paragraph %}}

 {{% boxes/warning %}}